 The real genius of Smart Connect though lies in its adaptability.
 The offset adaptor features one side that is wider than the other.
 This allows you to install a Caroma skirted bowl on either a 10" or a 12" rough-in, simply by turning the adaptor.

-For a 10" installation, you turn the adapter so that the wide side of the adaptor is facing away from the wall.
+For a 10" installation, you turn the adapter so that the wide side of the adaptor is facing towards the wall.

-For a 12" installation, you turn the adapter so that the wide side of the adaptor is facing toward from the wall.
+For a 12" installation, you turn the adapter so that the wide side of the adaptor is facing away from the wall.

 Now that you understand how the adaptor works, let's jump in to the installation.
 One of the most important things to remember when installing a Caroma toilet is to use the correct wax ring.
 It is essential to use only a standard wax ring and not a wax ring with a reducing ring.
 Using a horned rim can cause a sluggish flush, back siphoning and clogging.
 They are not designed to work with wash-down toilets.